svn2github/ninjafirewall/trunk/readme.txt

 * URL-based Access Control.
 * Bot-based Access Control.
 * Antispam for comment and user regisration forms.
-* Rate limiting option to block aggressive bots, crawlers, web scrapers and HTTP DoS attacks.
+* Rate limiting option to block aggressive bots, crawlers, web scrapers and HTTP attacks.
 * Response body filter to scan the output of the HTML page right before it is sent to your visitors browser.
 * Better File uploads management.
 * Better logs management.